Lendal Chapel

-The red brick building has been grade II listed since 1983.
-It is two storeys high with a basement, and the front is five bays wide, the central three coming further forward and being topped with a pediment.
-The ground floor is rendered, and is described by Nikolaus Pevsner as "cruelly spoiled".
-There is a timber cornice, and a pyramidal slate roof.
+The orange-brick building has been Grade II listed since 1983.
+It has two storeys with a basement, and the front is five bays wide, the central three projecting forward and topped with a pediment.
+The ground floor is rendered, described by Nikolaus Pevsner as "cruelly spoiled".
+There is a timber cornice and a pyramidal slate roof.
 The windows and doors have round heads, and the central main entrance has a hood.
-At the rear, there is a semicircular apse projecting from the three central bays.
+At the rear, a semi-circular apse projects from the three central bays.